nonabelian/sConnectome/README.md

 project.

-The first is to look for functioning neurological processes that may indicate illness or susceptibility to illness -- schizophrenia, in our case.
+The first is to look for functioning neurological processes that may indicate illness or susceptibility to illness -- schizophrenia, in our case -- using the dataset from references [1,3].
-I analyze fMRI data by constructing graph networks representing region connectivity/correlation.
+I analyze the fMRI data by constructing graph networks representing region connectivity/correlation.
 I then investigate *which graph network features are the most important predictors*.
 The most important predictors will have the most impact on improving the accuracy of classification or